Mapleapplefan/DiceApp/README.md

 # DiceApp
-An app with two die.
-Click the button to roll them!
+An app with two die!
+Click the button to roll them.

 ## Update 1.1